How Do I Become a Medical Cannabis Patient in New Mexico?

 - Inflammatory Autoimmune‐Mediated Arthritis

 - Multiple Sclerosis

 - Painful Peripheral Neuropathy

 - Parkinson’s disease

 - Severe Anorexia/Cachexia

 - Ulcerative Colitis

 If you believe you have a condition that qualifies you to become a medical cannabis cardholder in New Mexico, you need to have a licensed physician fill out a patient recommendation form.
-Questions about how to become a medical cannabis patient at Shift?
+Questions about how to become a medical cannabis patient at Lift?
 Learn how to become a medical cannabis patient in New Mexico and register at our medical cannabis dispensary.